matthewcopeland/orbits/talk.md

 * [darken() sass function](http://sass-lang.com/docs/yardoc/Sass/Script/Functions.html#darken-instance_method)

 ### Bourbon
 A lightweight sass-library to support css3 vendor prefixes.
-This allows your code to be much cleaner and more readable.
+We'll be using Bourbon to clean-up our code and make it more readable.

 #### Example